AfricasTalkingLtd/africastalking-java/README.md

 [![Release](https://jitpack.io/v/AfricasTalkingLtd/africastalking-java.svg)](https://jitpack.io/#AfricasTalkingLtd/africastalking-java)

 >
-> This SDK provides convenient access to the Africa's Talking API from apps written in Java/Kotlin/Scala.
+> This SDK provides convenient access to the Africa's Talking API from apps written in Java/Kotlin/Scala with support for JDK8+.
 >